roganartu/ccsrch/README.md

 ### Copyright

-Copyright (c) 2012 UQ COMS3000 Assignment 2 Group <uni@roganartu.com>
+Copyright (c) 2012 UQ COMS3000 Assignment 2 Group (CCFinders) <uni@roganartu.com>
 Copyright (c) 2007 Mike Beekey <zaphod2718@yahoo.com>

 This application is licensed under the GNU General Public License (see below & COPYING).

-This project is a fork of CCSRCH as maintained by Mike Beekey at: http://sourceforge.net/projects/ccsrch/ - it is based on the last version released (1.0.3) which was released in August 2007.
+This project is a fork of CCSRCH as maintained by Mike Beekey at: http://sourceforge.net/projects/ccsrch/ - it is based on the last version (1.0.3) which was released in August 2007.

+This readme is based on the readme for

 ### Using CCSRCH